Mrian07/Proyeksi/docs/installation-and-operations/operation/backing-up/README.md

 If you need a regular dump of the database you can get one using `pg_dump` like this:

 ```
-docker exec -e PGPASSWORD=openproject -it $OP_CONTAINER_NAME pg_dump -U openproject -h localhost -d openproject -x -O > openproject.sql
+docker exec -e PGPASSWORD=proyeksiapp -it $OP_CONTAINER_NAME pg_dump -U proyeksiapp -h localhost -d proyeksiapp -x -O > proyeksiapp.sql
 ```

 Where `$OP_CONTAINER_NAME` is the name of your ProyeksiApp container.
-If you don't know it you can find it using `docker ps | grep openproject`.
+If you don't know it you can find it using `docker ps | grep proyeksiapp`.

 ### Importing the dump into a new container